Betterbird/thunderbird-patches/README.md

 then move the ones ending in `*-m-c.patch` into `mozilla-esrNN/.hg/patches`.
 1. Fetch "quick-track" patches (see below).
 1. Apply the patches using `hg qpush -a`.
 This would fail if step 3 or 7 were omitted.
+1. Copy `mozconfig` into the `mozilla-esrNN` directory.
-1. Build normally using `mach build`.
+1. Build normally using `./mach build`.
-1. Build an installer using `mach package`.
+1. Build an installer using `./mach package`.

 Voilà. :heavy_check_mark: